neoforged/.github/primers/1.22/index.md

         - `animateUseItem` - Modifies the `PoseStack` given the entity state, use time, arm, and stack.
     - `NautilusArmorModel` - The armor model for a nautilus.
     - `NautilusModel` - The model for a nautilus.
-    - `NautilusSaddleModel` - The saddle model for a nautilus
+    - `NautilusSaddleModel` - The saddle model for a nautilus.
+    - `SkeletonModel#createSingleModelDualBodyLayer` - Creates a parched layer definition.
     - `SpearAnimations` - The animations performed when using a spear.
 - `net.minecraft.client.model.geom`
     - `ModelLayers`